What are they? Should you get one? And could yours go 'dumb'?

 |SSE||- You're in an area with poor signal strength||You can request one online or over the phone|

-For a few smaller companies, you can check Smart Energy GB's smart meter page or if it's not there, simply call your supplier.
+For other suppliers, you can check Smart Energy GB's smart meter page or if it's not there, simply call your supplier.

 If you're eligible and your energy supplier has agreed to fit smart meters in your home, it should arrange a suitable time and date to do so.
 Sometimes you can book appointments online.
 If your meter is difficult to access, let your supplier know when booking your installation.